ben-heil/indices_manuscript/README.md

-# WIP manuscript on citation indices
+# The field-dependent nature of PageRank values in citation networks

 <!-- usage note: edit the H1 title above to personalize the manuscript -->